moondance-labs/tanssi-docs/builders/toolkit/ethereum-api/precompiles/external-assets-erc20.md

 {{networks.dancebox.precompiles.external_assets_erc20_example}}
 ```

 1. Enter the precompile address for the token contract address.
 When you enter the address, the **Token Symbol** and **Token Decimal** fields should automatically populate.
-If they do not, you can enter `UNIT` for the symbol and `12` for the decimal places.
+If they do not, you can enter `UNIT` for the symbol and `12` for the decimal places
 2. Click **Next**

 ![Add External Asset](/images/builders/toolkit/ethereum-api/precompiles/external-assets-erc20/external-assets-erc20-3.webp)